SoftwareAG/c8y-docs/content/cockpit/dashboard-manager.md

     content: "This dashboard manager shows a list of device type dashboards by aggregating all dashboards that have a device type assigned.

 Dashboards can be deleted via the list.
-Moreover you can view all devices that have access to a particular dashboard.
+Moreover, you can view all devices that have access to a particular dashboard.
 Dashboards can be edited by navigating to the device view."
 ---

 Dashboard manager shows a list of device type dashboards by aggregating all dashboards that have a device type assigned.